Widgets and Graphics on Windows

 An expanded leaf:

-To expand a collapsed leaf, simply click on the right-pointing triangle ( ) or its associated label.
-The triangle will change to a down triangle ( ), and the leaf will expand so that all settings that are stored in that leaf are shown.
+down triangle, and the leaf will expand so that all settings that are stored in that leaf are shown.

-To collapse an open leaf, simply click on the down triangle ( ) or its associated label.
-The triangle will change to a right-facing triangle ( ), and the leaf will collapse, hiding the settings and taking up less space.
+right-facing triangle, and the leaf will collapse, hiding the settings and taking up less space.

-You can also collapse and expand leaves by using the navigation tree, which can be found in the left panel on the Beam Edit , Column Edit , Vertical Brace Edit , Horizontal Brace Edit windows, as well as other member edit and connection component windows.
+You can also collapse and expand leaves by using the navigation tree, which can be found in the left panel on the Beam Edit, Column Edit, Vertical Brace Edit, Horizontal Brace Edit windows, as well as other member edit and connection component windows.

-Line type buttons (Drawing Editor)
+Line type selections (Drawing Editor)

 Member end connection failure messages